hackfest-dev/Hackfest25-7/README.md

 ---

-## 🧑‍💻 Contributing

-We welcome developers, legal AI researchers, and fintech auditors to help us:
-- Add new RBI rule sets
-- Improve AI model accuracy
-- Expand sandbox coverage

----

-## 📚 License

-MIT License — Built for innovation, shared for impact.

----

 ## 🧾 Built with ❤️ by Team Laser Hamsters

-This project was built as part of a national-level hackathon to solve real-world regulatory challenges in India’s booming fintech landscape.
+This project was built as part of a national-level hackathon at Hackfest to solve real-world regulatory challenges in India’s booming fintech landscape.